 Erika Fryklepak is a lead teacher at House of the Gathering Yoga School.
 She is an experienced yoga teacher, having taught over 1,000 hours of yoga and yogic lifestyle classes, workshops, and retreats in a variety of settings including studios, community centers, numerous corporate settings, resorts, and private homes.
 Erika is a Yoga Alliance Continuing Education Provider.

-At 10 years old, Erika participated in her first yoga class (at The Meditation Center in NE Minneapolis, part of the Himalayan Tradition of Hatha Yoga), the lineage she serendipitously found again and studied within as an adult.
+At 10 years old, Erika participated in her first yoga class (at The Meditation Center in NE Minneapolis, part of the Himalayan Tradition of Hatha Yoga) —the lineage she serendipitously found again as an adult and ultimately became initiated into.
 It was another decade before her next yoga class, which was at Mahamudra Tibetan Buddhist Centre in New Zealand, an experience which inspired and spurred the beginning of a regular meditation and breathwork practice.

 Academically, Erika studied at the University of Minnesota Duluth, where Erika earned a BA in Women’s Studies, with minors in Philosophy and Professional Writing & Communication (2004); and a MA in Advocacy & Political Leadership (2006).
-Her intense drive to “make the world a better place” set her ambitions toward community organizing and lobbying.
+Her intense drive to “make the world a better place” motivated her to set her ambitions toward community organizing and lobbying.
 After a time, Erika shifted her vision and studied to become a yoga teacher.
-Trainings at the 200 hour level and 500 hour level were completed (2010) with Yoga North in Duluth, Minnesota.
+She completed trainings at the 200 hour level and 500 hour level (2010) with Yoga North in Duluth, Minnesota and has been teaching weekly every since.

-Deepening her practice in feminine spirituality and embodiment, Erika is off to study in Greece this year in a Women’s Temple training.
-She looks forward to bringing back ritual and wisdom, infusing local yoginis/yogis with enthusiasm and a deeper connection to the Divine within.
+Recently, Erika has been giving her passion and practice to a calling of the global awakening of divine feminine embodied spirituality.
+Deepening in her articulation of these practices, Erika is attending a Women’s Temple Training in Spring this year.
+She looks forward to bringing back the ritual and wisdom, infusing local yoginis/yogis with enthusiasm and a deeper connection to the Divine embodied with us and surrounding us.

-In her personal sphere, Erika lives on some acreage north of Duluth with her husband and two children where they make daily treks into the wild areas, are regularly wowed by animal sightings, enjoy gardening, exploring plant medicine and earthing practices, and thrive while listening to the wind in the trees.
+In the personal sphere, Erika lives on some acreage north of Duluth with her husband and two children where they make daily treks into the wild areas, are regularly wowed by animal sightings, enjoy gardening and chicken tending, exploring plant medicine and earthing practices, and thrive while listening to the wind in the trees.

 Kyle Leia Heyesen, MA, ERYT200, YACEP